pojntfx/networked-linux-memsync/docs/notes.md

 ## Introduction

-- Memory management in Linux
-- Memory as the universal storage API
-- What would be possible if memory would be the universal way to access resources?
+- Research question: Could memory be the universal way to access and migrate state?
 - Why efficient memory synchronization is the missing key component
 - High-level use cases for memory synchronization in the industry today